UI-Manufaktur/uim-cake/source/uim/cake/orm/README.md

 $locator = new TableLocator();
 this.setTableLocator($locator);

-$articles = this.getTableLocator().get('Articles');
+$articles = this.getTableLocator().get("Articles");
 ```

 ## Creating Associations

 In your table classes you can define the relations between your tables.
-CakePHP's ORM
+CakePHP"s ORM
 supports 4 association types out of the box:

 * belongsTo - E.g. Many articles belong to a user.